 The experience gained allows them to better understand themselves which in turn enables them to make a more informed decision in selecting a course.
 After all, we are choosing a course that requires substantial investment of time, money and effort.
 Choosing a course that you are happy with will certainly make your life easier down the road.

 Let’s recap the 3Ps- Passion, Proficiency & Prospects.
 In short, passion drives you through the university journey, proficiency smoothens the path and prospects ensure that your destination is worthy.
 However, we have to recognize that nothing is perfect.
 Few people are able to find a course that achieves the best of 3 worlds.
 The trick is to strike a fine balance between these 3 factors in the process of course selection.
 You need to decide which is the factor that is most important to you and prioritize accordingly.
 Some form of trade-off is usually inevitable.

 Last but not least, the single most important tip you need to bear in mind in choosing a course is to make your own decision.
 Seek the advice and opinion of others around you and listen genuinely, taking in only what you feel is useful, even those nuggets mentioned in this guide.
-Ultimately, no one knows you better than yourself to make a crucial decision that will have an impact on the rest of your life.Ever want to ask a Senior everything about his/her experience?
+Ultimately, no one knows you better than yourself to make a crucial decision that will have an impact on the rest of your life.[Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!